This section will guide you through the various fields available in Baserow so that you can get the most out of them.

 Note that you cannot delete the Primary field.

-To delete a field, If you need to delete a field other than the primary field, you can do it by selecting the ‘Delete field’ option from the dialog box beside the field’s name.
+To delete a field, other than the primary field, you can do it by selecting the ‘Delete field’ option from the dialog box beside the field’s name.

 You can recover deleted things by using the ‘Trash.’
 To review and restore any fields that have been deleted in a base during the last three days.
 Learn more on how to access the trash here.